Top healthcare mobile app development companies (August 2026 Edition)

 No company paid for placement on this list.

-ScienceSoft is a healthcare-IT specialist first and a mobile shop second, which is exactly why it leads this list for the regulated end of the market.
-Founded in 1989 and headquartered in the United States, it has built a healthcare practice that sits close to the clinical and compliance layer: electronic health record and electronic medical record software, telemedicine platforms, medical device software, remote patient monitoring, and healthcare analytics.
-It holds ISO 13485 for medical device quality management and ISO 27001 for information security, certifications that most general mobile studios do not carry and that matter when a product touches patient safety.
+Glorium Technologies is a full-cycle healthcare and medical-device software developer headquartered in Princeton, New Jersey, which is why it anchors the regulated end of this list.
+Its practice sits close to the clinical and compliance layer: electronic health record and electronic medical record systems, telehealth platforms, and digital-health MVPs built to move from concept to a compliant product.
+It holds ISO 13485 for medical device quality management and ISO 27001 for information security, and works to HIPAA and HITRUST standards - the kind of certification stack most general mobile studios never carry and that matters when a product touches patient safety.

-What to watch -- ScienceSoft's regulated-industry depth is an advantage only if you are building a regulated product.
-For a consumer wellness app, a fitness tracker, or a light patient-engagement tool with minimal PHI, their compliance-first methodology adds process weight you may not need.
-Confirm which specific mobile healthcare products the assigned team has shipped before you sign.
+What to watch - Glorium's medical-device and certification depth is an advantage only if you are building a regulated product.
+For a consumer wellness app or a light patient tool, that process weight may exceed what the project needs.
+Confirm the specific mobile healthcare products the assigned team has shipped before you sign.

-• Best for: Health systems, medical device companies, and regulated healthcare organizations needing a compliance-first mobile build
+• Best for: Health systems, medical-device companies, and funded digital-health startups needing a full-cycle, compliance-first mobile build

-• Specialization: EHR and EMR software, telemedicine, medical device software, remote patient monitoring
+• Specialization: EHR and EMR software, telehealth, medical-device software, digital-health MVPs

 2. RaftLabs